phoe/damn-fast-priority-queue/README.md

 * The code uses structure classes in favor of standard classes.
 * The code uses standard, `inline`-proclaimed functions in favor of generic functions.
 * All functions are optimized for maximum `speed`.
 * By default, the code retains the default values of `debug`, `safety`, `space`, and `compilation-speed` optimize qualities.
-To set them all to 0, pray to your favorite deity and push `:real-damn-fast-priority-queue` into `*features*` before compiling the system.
+To set them all to 0, pray to your favorite deity and push a feature into `*features*` before compiling the respective system.
+  * for `damn-fast-priority-queue`, push `:real-damn-fast-priority-queue`,
+  * for `damn-fast-stable-priority-queue`, push `:real-damn-fast-stable-priority-queue`.

 ## Exports